SoftwareEngineerGemechu/airbnb-clone-project/README.md

 Each role plays a vital part in delivering a high-quality, user-centric product on time and within scope.
 Clear role definitions help the team collaborate effectively and achieve project goals efficiently.

+## 🔧 UI Component Patterns

+To build a modular and maintainable user interface for the AirBnB Clone project, we plan to create the following reusable UI components:

+### 1. Navbar
+- A responsive navigation bar that includes links to key pages such as Home, Listings, Login/Signup, and User Profile.
+- Features a search input for location and dates.
+- Collapses into a hamburger menu on smaller screens for mobile-friendliness.

+### 2. Property Card
+- Displays essential information about a property including thumbnail image, title, location, price per night, and user rating.
+- Supports hover effects or click interaction to open detailed views.
+- Can be reused across property listings and search results.

+### 3. Footer
+- Contains links to important pages such as About, Contact, Terms of Service, and Privacy Policy.
+- Displays social media icons and copyright information.
+- Stays consistent across all pages for a unified experience.

+---

+These components will ensure consistency in design and simplify the development process by allowing reuse throughout the application.

 ## Author
 Gemechu Bekele